- Admissions and Access Policy

 Lower Lower Lower middle Lower middle Upper middle Upper middle Top Top 47.2% 52.8% 51.9% 48.1% 47.2% 52.8% 69.8% 30.2%

 Corpus Christi College acknowledges that the gap remains too wide despite the progress we have made and continued efforts must be made to narrow it.
 A number of measures have been put in place to address these issues of balance.
 There has been a detailed examination of gender pay across the same job types and categories to ensure that all genders are treated with equality within identical job categories.
-Additionally, the College has appointed a Diversity and Equality Fellow who is engaged in a series of consultations with students and Fellows about how the College might continue to improve gender equality.
+The College’s Diversity and Equality Fellow is engaged in a series of ongoing consultations with students and Fellows about how the College might continue to improve gender equality.
 Actions taken by the College include Diversity and Unconscious Bias training for staff with a particular emphasis on staff involved in recruitment and the College pays close attention to the composition of appointment and remuneration panels so that they embody a gender balanced structure.
 In 2023 we have recruited a Director of Human Resources (female) who will be tasked with ensuring that we continue to make progress in this area, demonstrating best practice in the recruitment process.
 In addition, many of our academic staff hold joint appointments with departments that engage with the Athena SWAN initiative.
-Corpus mirrors their equality and diversity focused actions in joint position recruitment which, along with our internal actions, indicates our serious commitment to tackling gender inequality.
-We will continue to work to narrow this gap within the constraints that the College faces, in particular the large number of lower paid female housekeeping staff.Reducing the Gap
+Corpus mirrors their equality and diversity focused actions in joint position recruitment which, along with our internal actions, indicates our ongoing commitment to tackling gender inequality.